ricktbaker/beanstalk-nginx-php-fpm/README.md

 ## How do I use it?

 You can pull down this repo, zip up the contents, making sure you include the .ebextensions directory and deploy to your beanlstalk application.
-Once the deployment has finished you should be able to hit your beanstalk ip and pull up both the index.html and the index.php file.
+Once the deployment has finished you should be able to hit your beanstalk ip and get the hello world response.

 ## Environment variables
 Environment variables are set in the /etc/nginx/fastcgi_params_env file and you can include them in your server block.